oncomouse/dhsi2018/day01.md

 ### OSX

+Git is included with macOS but it is usually out-of-date.
+To install a fresh (and updatable) copy, run `brew install git`.

 ### Windows

+If you are using Scoop, run `scoop install git`.

-Download the binary installer from [](https://git-scm.com/download/win).
+Download the binary installer from [https://git-scm.com/download/win](https://git-scm.com/download/win).
+The install has a lot of options, but the defaults will generally be ok.

-After running it, open Powershell (Win+R and type "powershell").
-Copy the following command and paste it into the shell (you paste into Powershell by right clicking): `$env:path += ';'+$env:localappdata+'\Programs\Git\bin'`.
+After running it, open the Powershell (Win+R and type "powershell").
+Copy the following command and paste it into the shell (you paste into Command Line by right clicking): `$env:path += ";$env:localappdata\Programs\Git\bin"`.
 This will add the command `git` to your path.
-After testing that git runs, run `setx PATH $env:path` to finalize your changes for future sessions.
+After testing that git (type `git --version` into the command line and hit <kbd>Enter</kbd>) runs, run `[Environment]::SetEnvironmentVariable("Path", $env:Path)` to finalize your changes for future sessions.

 ## Learning NPM

 One major feature of Node.js is NPM (which is an independent repository not officially run by the Node.js team).
 NPM ("Node Package Manager") makes it easier to install a variety of software packages for Node.

-The version of this course you downloaded from GitHub contains a rudimentary NPM environment ([`package.json`](package.json)).
+The version of this course contains a rudimentary NPM environment ([`package.json`](package.json)).
 Let's look at it now.

+To get started working with course content, we need to clone a copy of the repository to our local machine (Git works by allowing local changes that you then "push" back to the remote origin repository).
+First, we need to create a `Projects` directory.
+All GitHub projects are, by convention, stored in the projects directory.
+To get back to your home directory from the terminal, type `cd`.
+Then type `mkdir Projects`.
+Then `cd Projects`.
+We are now in our new git repo directory.

+In your terminal, run `git clone https://github.com/oncomouse/dhsi2018`.
+If you didn't install Git earlier, visit [https://github.com/oncomouse/dhsi2018](https://github.com/oncomouse/dhsi2018) and click the green "Clone Or Download" button and click the "Download ZIP" link in the pop-up.
+Move that .zip file into Projects and extract it.
+On macOS, you can extract it by running `unzip dhsi2018-master.zip`.
+On Windows, and if you are using Scoop, you can run `scoop install unzip` followed by `unzip dhsi2018-master.zip` (otherwise, [click here for instructions](https://support.microsoft.com/en-us/help/4028088/windows-zip-and-unzip-files)).

+Now run `cd dhsi2018` to enter the repository.

+As a first step when cloning someone else's repository, it's good to remove the git metadata, so we don't accidentally mess with their master repo.
+In macOS, run `rm -rf .git` (& don't leave anything off, rm -rf is a dangerous command!).
+In Windows, run `rm .\.git -r -fo`.

+### Ok, let's finally do some JavaScript!

+That was a lot of stuff!
+Good for you getting everything set up!
+The nice thing about all of this is, unless you accidentally drop your laptop in a fountain, you'll never have to do any of that again.
+The magic of all of this stuff is the logic of DRY ("**D**on't **R**epeat **Y**ourself"), which underscores the lazy-web-developer ethos we are cultivating in this course.
+Struggle once, breeze through life forever after!

+Anyway, the first thing we should learn about NPM is using it to install packages.
+Our DHSI repository is a Node.js project with dependencies and everything.

 The main thing we will be doing in this class is using NPM to manage packages.
 To get started, run `npm install` in the repository you downloaded from GitHub.